RaphaelIT7/gmod-holylib/README.md

 ### Functions

 #### table jit.getffi()
-If ffi is enabled in the config, then this will return a valid table, else it will return nothing.
+If ffi is enabled in the config, then this will return a valid table, else it will return nothing.<br>

 #### jit.markFFITypeAsGmodUserData(cdata data)
-If ffi is enabled in the config, then this will allow you to mark cdata to be compatible with gmod allowing you to mimic types.
+If ffi is enabled in the config, then this will allow you to mark cdata to be compatible with gmod allowing you to mimic types.<br>

 ### table jit.require(string name)
-LuaJITs default require function, this function does **not** exist when ffi is disabled.
+LuaJIT's default require function, this function does **not** exist when ffi is disabled.<br>

 ### debug.setreadonly(table tbl, bool readOnly = false)
 Forces a table to become read only, meaning it cannot be modified in any way.<br>
-This readonly logic was added into our LuaJIT build and does **not** exist in the normal LuaJIT.
+This readonly logic was added into our LuaJIT build and does **not** exist in the normal LuaJIT.<br>

 ### bool debug.isreadonly(table tbl)
 Checks if the table is set to be read only.